 Academic Suspension actions occur at the end of the Fall, Spring, or Summer terms.
 If you have been suspended, you will not be permitted to return to the university (be reinstated) for at least one full term (Fall, Spring, or Summer) following your academic suspension.
 Be aware that, because of appeal deadlines, you may be away from Northern Arizona University for longer than just one term.

 Reinstatement Appeals are due in writing by the deadline for the term for which you wish to return.

 You may not re-enroll at NAU until your appeal for reinstatement has been approved by the Undergraduate Academic Continuation Committee (UACC).

 If you are reinstated to NAU, you will be on Academic Probation.

-If you wish to continue your education at Northern Arizona University after your suspension, you must appeal for reinstatement in writing at least six weeks before the start of the term in which you wish to return.
-Appeal forms and appeal deadlines are available online at the University Advising website.
+If you wish to continue your education at Northern Arizona University after your suspension, you must appeal for reinstatement in writing before the start of the term in which you wish to return.
+Please review the appeal forms and appeal deadlines available online at the University Advising website.

 Reinstatement is never automatic.
 You have the strongest possibility of reinstatement if you can present documented proof of the following: